Approximate Graph Colouring and the Crystal with a Hollow Shadow: Crystals

 In other words, $S$ is a $2$-crystal itself.
 It follows that the three oriented $2$-dimensional projections of $S$ depicted in Figure~\ref{fig_shadow_S} need to coincide:

 This forces all six non-grey entries of $S$ to be equal.
-On the other hand, $C$ is affine, and it follows from Lemma~\ref{lem_conservation_sum_crystals} that $S$ is affine, too.
+On the other hand, $C$ is affine, and we will see in Lemma~\ref{lem_conservation_sum_crystals} that $S$ is affine, too.
 Since the entries of $S$ are integers, this yields a contradiction. \end{example} As a consequence, taking an arbitrary digraph with high chromatic number is not enough for fooling the $\BA$ hierarchy applied to AGC; in particular, unlike for the $\AIP$ hierarchy, one cannot simply use cliques as fooling instances.
-This leads to the strategy, discussed in Section~\ref{subsec_fooling_BA} (see also Section~\ref{sec_fooling_BA}), of using \emph{shift digraphs} instead of cliques as fooling instances.
+This motivates the strategy, discussed in Section~\ref{subsec_fooling_BA} (see also Section~\ref{sec_fooling_BA}), of using \emph{shift digraphs} instead of cliques as fooling instances.
 To guarantee $\BA^k$ acceptance for this more refined class of digraphs, it shall be enough to have hollow-shadowed crystals whose width is \emph{sub-exponential} in $k$.
-The main technical contribution of this work is a method for building hollow-shadowed crystals whose width is \emph{quadratic} in $k$, as stated next.
+The result stated next is the main technical contribution of this work, and it shows the existence of hollow-shadowed crystals whose width is \emph{quadratic} in $k$.

 \begin{thm*}[Theorem~\ref{thm_existence_crystals_with_hollow_shadow} restated] For any $k\leq q\in\N$ there exists an affine $k$-crystal $C\in\mathcal{T}^{\frac{k^2+k}{2}\cdot\bone_q}(\Z)$ with hollow $k$-shadow. \end{thm*}